shibbs1/create-your-own-adventure/README.md

 Please keep all lines to 120 characters or fewer.
 Otherwise, the raw files will be difficult to read in the browser or on the command line, and changes will be harder to review.

 ### Blank Lines Between Options

+Insert blank lines between different options so that the options will be visually separated.

+### Blank Lines Between Options